 Meanwhile, the security professionals who have the cybersecurity skills to perform threat hunting and forensics analysis are in high demand but low supply.
-There could be as many as 3.5 million cybersecurity vacancies by 2021, according to Cybersecurity Ventures.
+There could be as many as 3.5 million cybersecurity vacancies , according to Cybersecurity Ventures.

-It’s the perfect storm to stress small and medium-sized enterprises (SMEs): A harrowing cyberthreat landscape paired with a shortage of the necessary experts to protect these businesses from criminal hackers.
+It’s the perfect storm to stress organizations of every size: A harrowing cyberthreat landscape paired with a shortage of the necessary experts to protect these businesses from criminal hackers.

 Implementing a security operations center (SOC) provides an ideal approach to protecting organizational resources from cyberattacks.
-However, SMEs until recently have lacked the means to deploy the requisite people, processes and technologies for a fully functional SOC.
+However, many organizations lack the means to deploy the requisite people, processes and technologies for a fully functional SOC.

-Even SMEs that incur the cost of owning a security information and event management (SIEM) solution struggle to aggregate and correlate thousands of daily security alerts.
+Even organizations that incur the cost of owning a security information and event management (SIEM) solution often struggle to aggregate and correlate thousands of daily security alerts.
 Furthermore, hackers can strike at any time of the day.
-Adequate threat detection and response requires 24/7 staffing of security engineers capable of investigating, triaging and responding to indicators of compromise in real time.
+Adequate threat detection and response requires 24×7 staffing of security engineers capable of investigating, triaging and responding to indicators of compromise in real time.
 It’s a tall order given the global infosec talent gap.

 - Access to a team of security experts